Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

-\paragraph{Bias toward compositionality.} First, we note that humans perform better on the compositional versus the null distribution (Fig. \ref{fig:performance}a), whereas the agent does better on the null task distribution than on the compositional tasks.
-This reflects a significant difference between their performance.
-We hypothesized that humans perform well on the compositional task distribution by first inferring what kind of structure they are in, and then following the production rules for that structure.
-Since such structure does not reliably exist in the null distribution, they cannot learn, infer, and use it.
+\paragraph{Bias toward simple discrete rules} First, we note that humans perform better on the compositional versus the null distribution (Fig. \ref{fig:performance}a), whereas the agent does better on the null task distribution than on the compositional tasks.
+This reflects a notable difference between their performance.
+We hypothesized that humans perform well on the compositional task distribution by first inferring what kind of structure is relevant for the current task, and then following the production rules for that structure.
+Since such structure was not used to create the null distribution, the act of learning, inferring, and using this structure is not as helpful in the null task distribution.
 Further, we hypothesized that the agents learn statistical patterns instead.

 Fig. \ref{fig:moves} supports this intuition but here we look to quantify it further.
-If a system uses a compositional generative representation, we would expect success rate (rate of choosing red tiles) to be low in the beginning of a trial while figuring out what the structure underlying this trial is.
+If a system represents a set of discrete classes of structures corresponding to our compositional rules, we would expect success rate (rate of choosing red tiles) to be low in the beginning of a trial while figuring out what the structure underlying this trial is.
 Conversely, we would expect a higher success rate towards the end while following inferred production rules to reveal red tiles.
 To test this hypothesis, we split human and agent behavior in each trial into the first and last half, and examine success rate in each Fig. (\ref{fig:performance}b and c).
 For the compositional distribution, we find that humans have a higher success rate in the second half, providing support for our hypothesis.
 In contrast, we find that agent success rate does not increase over a trial, and in fact decreases.
 We also find that humans do not show increasing success rate in the null task distribution while agents do, providing further evidence for our hypothesis.